Reiisth/Paninda-CS121/README.md

 The program requires some initial setup for it to work without errors.
 To set-up the program, follow these instructions:

 1. Import and start the premade database
+2. Download all the system fonts
+3. Start the program
    _a.
 Navigate to the program files and open the ‘database’ folder _b.
 Select the ‘paninda_db’ file and import it with the help of PHPmyAdmin _c.
 Once completed, start the MySQL database in your XAMPP Control Panel